 - Definition Postinfectious Encephalomyelitis:

-- Dictionary Encephalomyelitis - Acute disseminated encephalomyelitis (ADEM) is characterized by a brief but intense attack of inflammation in the brain and spinal cord that damages myelin - the protective paroxysmal choreoathetosis explain.
+- Dictionary Encephalomyelitis - Acute disseminated encephalomyelitis (ADEM) is characterized by a brief but intense attack of inflammation in the brain and spinal cord that damages myelin - the protective paroxysmal choreoathetosis what is.